harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-aws.md

 **Auto-generated URL**

-Every AutoStopping rule will have an auto-generated URL.
-This URL will be a subdomain to the domain name specified for the [load balancer](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-load-balancer-aws.md).
-Since the load balancer configures a wildcard domain such as `*.autostopping.yourcompany.com`, the auto-generated URL will work automatically and point to the correct load balancer.
+Every AutoStopping rule has an auto-generated URL.
+This URL is a subdomain to the domain name specified for the [load balancer](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-load-balancer-aws.md).
+Since the load balancer configures a wildcard domain such as `*.autostopping.yourcompany.com`, the auto-generated URL works automatically and point to the correct load balancer.

 Select **Use the auto-generated URL to access the resources managed by this AutoStopping Rule**.